team & partners

 Kristin Guttenberg, Germany

-Kristin is facilitator, trainer and coach, specialized on embodiment, somatics and contemplative practices in learning and transition contexts.
+Kristin is facilitator, trainer and coach and a movement artist, specialized on embodiment, somatics and contemplative practices in culture, learning and transition contexts.
 As a pioneer for holistic learning approaches, she integrates her professional backgrounds of social health pedagogy, leadership, body therapy, movement arts and performing arts to research and act at the interfaces of learning and education, presence and future, artistic practice and transformative practice, individual and society.

 Her special interest and driving force is the sense-making of (vocational) lifes and the value of the ‚me in society‘, as a co-creation of futures in its direct political dimension.